BCHDEVCON3/desudns/README.md

 # DesuDNS

+**Hackathon Note**: Keep in mind desudns.com will continue to be updated separately.
+To view as delivered, use this repo.

 DesuDNS allows anyone, anywhere in the world to register un-revokable domain names on the Bitcoin Cash blockchain.
 Version 1.0 supports single-file websites hosted using [IPFS](https://ipfs.io) in the formats [markdown](https://guides.github.com/features/mastering-markdown/) and [html](https://www.w3schools.com/html/).

 You can also include other IPFS files by prefixing valid IPFS hashes with `ipfs://` like: `![](ipfs://IPFS_HASH)` for markdown or `<img src="ipfs://IPFS_HASH">` for html.